-After my first three attempts, I began to think the same two thoughts, “Never again, I’ll just buy them!” or, “These came out well, and were worth the mess my poor “Sous Chef” has to help me clean up!”
+After my first 3 attempts, I began to think the same two thoughts, “Never again, I’ll just buy them!” or, “These came out well, and were worth the mess my poor “sous chef” has to help me clean up!”

 Aged egg whites

 The egg whites should be aged anywhere from 2-5 days in the refrigerator, then brought to room temperature before whipping to the correct texture.
 I find a pinch of cream of tartar is also helpful.
 Superfine sugar, also known as caster sugar, should be added slowly.
 If you overbeat the egg whites, it’s a disaster.
 If you underbeat the egg whites, it’s still going to be disastrous.
 I have tried testing the egg whites by placing the bowl upside down.
 If the mixture doesn’t slide, you’re good to go.
 If it does, you need to whip them a bit more.
 Another helpful tip that I just learned recently from experimenting is that I don’t use my KitchenAid mixer, I use a hand mixer.
 It’s easier to stop and check the texture of the egg whites, and I rarely overbeat them this way.
 You’re looking for stiff peaks and a glossy meringue.